TEAMMATES/teammates/docs/e2e-testing.md

   * Download the latest stable chromedriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
     The site will also inform the versions of Chrome that can be used with the driver.
   * Specify the path to the chromedriver executable in `test.chromedriver.path` value in `test.properties`.

-* If you are planning to test against a production server, specify the path to Chrome's user data directory in `test.chrome.userdata.path` value in `test.properties`.
-  * This is used to bypass login by using previous login data.
-  * You can enter `chrome://version` into Chrome address bar to identify the profile path (specified under `Profile Path`).

 * If the test suite or any test leaves the browser open (e.g. due to failure), you will have a dangling chromedriver process.<br>
   You may want to manually kill these processes after the tests are done.